brandoncarl/taskco/README.md

 each of these has its benefits/shortcomings.
 These are in NO way knocks against the projects, or against the authors, they simply highlight why we are in need of another solution.

 1. Kue (LearnBoost): the most mature, and certainly most beautiful queue around.
 Fast, and clean code base.
-However, the repo has numerous pull pull requests outstanding, does not offer connection pooling, tends to have problems cleaning up tasks, and operates a first-come-first-serve queue.
+Large portions of this repository were inspired by Kue.
+Unfortunately, the repo has numerous pull pull requests outstanding, does not offer connection pooling, tends to have problems cleaning up tasks, and operates a first-come-first-serve queue.

 2. Kue (dfoody): updated with numerous quality-of-service features, it still suffers from lack of connection pooling, and has not been shown to be compatible past node 0.6.x.
 To my knowledge, it also does full text indexing in the manner of